vasvigupta/LEGAL-Nexus/ingestion/README.md

-# Nyaya Setu - Legal Corpus Ingestion
+# LEGAL-Nexus - Legal Corpus Ingestion

 The `ingestion/` module is responsible for extracting, parsing, and chunking legal acts, central and state codes, High Court/Supreme Court judgments, and statutory circulars into structured MongoDB `legalSources` and `legalChunks`.